"The Prophet exists to sell itself, you silly girl."

 - The Prophet occasionally has a Fiendishly Difficult Crossword (DP4).

 - The Prophet has a regular gossip column written by Rita Skeeter.
-Her readers had voted Luna Lovegood's wedding dress "Most Hideous Outfit of the Year" when Luna was married to Rolf Scamander (Pm).
+Her readers had voted Luna Lovegood's wedding dress the "Most Hideous Outfit of the Year" after Luna's marriage to Rolf Scamander (Pm).

 Known Daily Prophet personnel

 - Ludo Bagman - wrote a feature article during the 2014 Quidditch World Cup (Pm)

 - Bozo (surname unknown) - Rita's photographer partner (GF18)